nikmart/IxE_RGB/README.md

 #IxE RGB LED color controller

 Control the colors of an RGB LED using a simple web interface.
-Uses simple HTMP slider to set the values of the lights.
+Uses simple HTML sliders to set the values of the lights.

 ##How to run
 1. Clone the repo